Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 WORDS BY

-Welcome to Auckland, the City of Sails, where urban sophistication meets breathtaking natural beauty.
-If you’re planning a visit to New Zealand’s largest city, you’re in for a treat.
-Whether you’re a jet-setting business traveler, a couple looking for a romantic getaway, or a family looking for a memorable holiday, Auckland’s hotels are ready to exceed your expectations.
-Whether it’s going old-school with some classic luxury accommodation at Fable Auckland, living it up at the ritzy Cordis, or dipping into the eclecticism of boutique-minded mainstays like SO/ Auckland and QT Auckland – we’ve got you covered.
+If you plan to visit New Zealand’s largest city, you’re in for a treat.
+Whether you’re a jet-setting business traveller going for some old-school with some classic luxury accommodation at Fable Auckland, a couple looking for a romantic getaway, living it up at the ritzy Cordis, or dipping into the eclecticism of boutique-minded mainstays like SO/ Auckland and QT Auckland, there are no wrong choices.

 Park Hyatt Auckland